lukeclewlow/dB-Rails-Angular/README.md

+# dB

-### dB Rails-Angular
+### My Objectives

-A basic music blog, and an experimentation with Angular as front end and Rails as back end.
+To build a basic music blog using Angular as front end and Rails as a back end.

+To include:

+	[ ] Responsive Layout
+	[ ] Hideable Navigation
+	[ ] Filtering by Genre
-Includes the ability for an admin to login and post new links, and the links as filterable by Genre.
+	[ ] The ability for an admin to login and post new links

 [Preview of dB so far](https://d-b.herokuapp.com/)